Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars

-In the present paper we restrict ourselves to detection of gravitational-wave signals which can be employed in the first stage of a hierarchical two-stage procedure.
+In the present paper we consider only coherent detection of almost monochromatic gravitational-wave signals which can be employed in the first stage of a hierarchical two-stage procedure.
 Moreover we restrict ourselves to detection based on the \textit{maximum-likelihood} (ML) principle which leads to the detection statistic (by means of which one can test whether data contains gravitational-wave signal) known as the \emph{$\F$-statistic} (originally introduced in \cite{JKS98}).
-We also assume that the noise in the detector is Gaussian and stationary (details of the ML detection in Gaussian noise can be found e.g.\ in \cite{W71,JKlrr} and in Chapter 6 of \cite{JKbook}).
+We also assume that the noise in the detector is \emph{Gaussian} and \emph{stationary} (details of the ML detection in Gaussian noise can be found e.g.\ in \cite{W71,JKlrr} and in Chapter 6 of \cite{JKbook}).
 Finally we consider \emph{narrow-band} searches (at the beginning of Sec.\ II we explain what does it precisely mean).
 Data analysis tools and algorithms needed to perform, within the ML approach, an all-sky narrow-band search for almost monochromatic gravitational-wave signals were developed in detail in the series of papers \cite{JKS98,JK99,JK00,ABJK02,ABJPK10} (see also Refs.\ \cite{BCCS98,BC99}).

 The detection $\F$-statistic (together with its modifications) was employed in several searches for almost monochromatic gravitational waves performed so far.
 Different detection statistics needed to perform targeted searches were derived in \cite{Dupuis-Woan-2005} and then in Refs.\ \cite{PK09,JK10} (from the ML principle and also using the Bayesian approach together with the composite hypothesis testing) and were used (among other approaches) e.g.\ in searches reported in \cite{LSC.VC...2011}.
 The $\F$-statistic was used in the directed search reported in Refs.\ \cite{LSC.VC...2010} (see also \cite{Wette.et.al...2008}), \cite{2014--LSC-VC--grqc}, and in the first stage of Einstein@Home all-sky searches of \cite{EH...2009a,EH...2009b}.
 The results of an all-sky search reported in Ref.\ \cite{2014--LSC-VC--CQG-b} were achieved by means of an implementation of the $\F$-statistic based pipeline and in the current work we improve bank of templates used in that search.
 The $\F$-statistic was recently generalized in Ref.\ \cite{Keitel-others-2014} by adding an explicit simple line hypothesis to Gaussian noise hypothesis underlying the standard $\F$-statistic.